For the first time, the hairstyle of the Roman vestal virgins has been re-created on a modern head.

 Using those two artifacts — busts of vestal virgins — Stephens tracked the braids from where each must have originated on the head.
 The lines of the braids reveal how they were made, she said.
 [10 Historical Hairstyles That Took Root]

 "It's like weaving.
 Every weaving pattern shows its marks," Stephens said.

-First, Stephens found, the Vestal's hair would be separated into sections, each of which would be braided into six separate braids, including a pair of cornrow braids that ran flat across the head above the ears.
-The hair around the hairline would then be wrapped around a cord, which would then be tied at the nape of the neck.
-Leftover loose hair from around the face would then be weaved into a final, seventh braid.
+First, Stephens found, the vestal's hair would be separated into sections, each of which would be braided into six separate braids, including a pair of cornrow braids that ran flat across the head above the ears.
+The hair around the hairline would then be wrapped around a cord, which would be tied at the nape of the neck.
+Leftover loose hair from around the face would be woven into a final, seventh braid.

-Working alone on a live model with only tools ancient Romans would have had, the process takes about 35 to 40 minutes, Stephens said.
-Vestal Virgins, however, would likely have had slaves to dress their hair.
+Working alone on a live model with tools the ancient Romans would have had, the process takes about 35 to 40 minutes, Stephens said.
+Vestal virgins, however, would likely have had slaves to dress their hair.
 With two or more people doing the braiding, the hairstyle could have come together in less than 10 minutes, she said.

 The vestal hairstyle requires about waist-length hair to pull off, Stephens said.
 (Other ancient styles re-created by Stephens are friendlier for short hair.)
 However, vestals were chosen for the priesthood between the ages of 6 and 10, before their full adult hair lengths would be known.
 Thyroid problems and many other hair-loss conditions don't show up until after puberty, Stephens said.